There was an error with your log in

 Lunch at camp, West Cracroft Island

 • During both days, everyone can choose what suits them best—whether it’s a peaceful nature retreat on land or a relaxing kayak excursion.
-After a hearty breakfast and a cup of coffee, our guides will help us find the perfect balance of adventure and relaxation.
+After a hearty breakfast and a cup of coffee, your guides will help you find the perfect balance of adventure and relaxation.

 Meals: Breakfast, lunch, dinner